A New Home for St. John's Vancouver

 Although we can proceed with our mission regardless of our facility, the Trustees and Building Committee believe that permanent facilities are worth pursuing in order for St. John’s Vancouver to fully support the gospel ministries within our church and within the city of Vancouver.
 We play a regional, national, and international role in the Anglican Church.
 Gaining a permanent home would allow us more fully to step into this role.
 We would be able to facilitate gospel ministry long-term and develop a rooted, local witness to Christ.
 Though our relationship with OAC has been a blessing, there is no long-term guarantee that we will be able to continue renting from them.
-We operate on short-term lease agreements, with the current one ending in 2017.
-We also pay a significant amount in rent (almost $200,000 per year) that could instead be invested in the future ministry of the St. John’s community.
+We operate on short-term lease agreements and pay a significant amount in rent (almost $200,000 per year) that could instead be invested in the future ministry of the St. John’s community.

 A permanent church home would also provide us with increased flexibility, time, and space for hospitality.
 We have strived to be hospitable with our current facilities, and, have experienced God’s grace in the midst of these circumstances.
 However, we have also encountered numerous limitations on a weekly basis that have hindered our ability to provide for our growing ministries and congregation.